stitchdata/docs/_connect-files/api/documentation/api-introduction.md

       - Create and access Stitch client accounts
       - Create and update destinations
       - Create and update data sources
+      - Select streams and fields from data sources for replication

       {% capture source-config %}
       To fully configure a data source, you will also need to use the [{{ js.name }}]({{ js.section | prepend: site.baseurl | flatify }}).
 This will send the user to Stitch, where they will be prompted to authorize access to the data source and select streams (tables) for replication.